-Purpose Function Description Purpose Perform simple posi- tioning by outputting pulses to a motor driver that accepts pulse-train inputs.
+Purpose Function Description Perform simple posi- tioning by outputting pulses to a motor driver that accepts pulse-train inputs.
 Pulse output functions Single-phase pulse output without acceleration/deceleration Controlled by SPED.
-Single-phase pulse output with acceleration/deceleration (equal acceleration and deceleration DescriptionBuilt-in outputs can be used as pulse outputs 0 and 1.Target frequency ranges: 1 Hz to 100 kHz(J models : 1 Hz to 20kHz)Duty factor: 50%The pulse output mode can be set to CW/CCW pulse control or Pulse plus direction control, but the same out- put mode must be used for pulse outputs 0 and 1. rates for trapezoidal form) Note The pulse output PVs are stored in the Auxiliary Area.
+Single-phase pulse output with acceleration/deceleration (equal acceleration and deceleration rates for trapezoidal form) Controlled by ACC.
+Single-phase pulse output with trapezoidal acceleration/deceleration/deceleration (Supports a startup frequency and different acceleration/ deceleration rates.)
+Controlled by PLS2(887).
+Built-in outputs can be used as pulse outputs 0 and 1.
+Target frequency ranges: 1 Hz to 100 kHz Duty factor: 50% The pulse output mode can be set to CW/CCW pulse control or Pulse plus direction control, but the same out- put mode must be used for pulse outputs 0 and 1.
+Note The pulse output PVs are stored in the Auxiliary Area.